mth229/mth229.github.io/zeros.md

 real-valued polynomial of degree $n$ will have $n$ roots, where we count complex roots and multiplicities.

-How to find them is left to numeric methods though.
+How to find these roots is then often left to numeric methods though.
 In `Julia` there is an add-on package that will do this work for us.
-The actual code is in the function `roots` from the `Polynomials` package, but we employ the easier interface for polynomial functions provided by the `Roots` package.
+We make use of the `PolynomialZeros` pacakge, which provides an interface to a few different packages for finding roots of a polynomial.

 Rather than write the quadratic polynomial in terms of its coefficients alone, we can pass in a quadratic function, as follows: